huserben/scrum-kata/questions/reinforcing_commitments.md

 title: "Reinforcing Commitments"
 parent: Katas
 ---
-How do the 3 commitments help reinforce the Scrum Values?
+How do the three commitments help reinforce the Scrum Values?